Why New Relic

 The Ryanair website interfaces with the company’s own backend systems as well as third-party services such as those for car rentals, hotel booking, parking, and other travel offerings that Ryanair also sells.
 So when something happened anywhere in that ecosystem, Costello’s team had to try to deduce what was happening.
 ‘We’d go into a frenzy and start testing the site to try to figure out which page was slowing everything down or erroring out or timing out’, explains Costello.

 Getting real-time data, every minute of every day

-An architect on Costello’s team heard about the New Relic Digital Intelligence Platform and decided to test it on the Ryanair mobile website.
+An architect on Costello’s team heard about the New Relic platform and decided to test it on the Ryanair mobile website.
 New Relic passed the test with flying colours and Ryanair quickly deployed it on the main website as well.
 It soon became the single source of performance data for not only Costello’s team, but across IT and the business.

 ‘We turned off the other monitors we were using because New Relic is our single, global source of truth for the website’, says Costello.
 ‘I use New Relic every minute of every day.’
 One wall of the Ryanair office shows New Relic real-time dashboards on nine different screens, plus there are other screens across the office also displaying useful real-time data from New Relic Insights.

 Besides operations, all of the developers at Ryanair also have access to New Relic.
 Costello explains that ‘every environment is fully instrumented in the same way as our production environment, all the way through development, integration, user acceptance testing, pre-production, staging, and production environments.’